whopio/next-template/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [this templates GitHub repository](https://github.com/whopio/next-template/) - your feedback and contributions are welcome!
+You can check out [this templates' GitHub repository](https://github.com/whopio/next-template/) - your feedback and contributions are welcome!